jaandrle/css-in-console/README.md

 ## Usage

-First, you need to import the required functions and types from the `css-in-console` library:
+First, you need to import the required functions from the `css-in-console` library:

 ```javascript
 import { format, formatWithOptions, log, error, style } from 'css-in-console';